Expungements in Oklahoma

 You must have this to find out if you qualify legally to have an arrest record expunged.
 You need this to go talk to a lawyer or to ask for help from Legal Aid.

 - pay the fee.

-Use an interview to fill out the form and print it.
-You'll learn more and instructions will print with the form.
+Print and fill out the form and print it.
 Start here